 This brief is one of eight briefs produced to summarise the findings of the Evidence and Gap Map on interventions to reduce violence against children in low- and middle-income countries.
-This brief summarizes the available evidence for Pillar 2 of INSPIRE, 'Norms and values'.
+This brief summarizes the available evidence for Pillar 3 of INSPIRE, 'Safe environments'.

-'Norms and values' is divided into the following three subcategories:
+The category of 'Safe environments' is divided into the following two subcategories: